DataBiosphere/data-browser/README.md

 		npm install

+Then, install Grunt CLI and Typescript globally if you haven't installed them.

+        npm install -g grunt-cli typscript

 From the `server` directory, install server-side typings:

-		typings install
+		../node-typings/.bin/typings install

 ### 3. Install Client-Side Dependencies

 Install Angular CLI if you don't have it already installed.
-Both of the following steps must be done with npm@3
+Both of the following steps must be done with NPM

 		npm install -g angular-cli